Raine Island

-Raine Island is a vegetated coral cay 32 ha in total area situated on the outer edges of the Great Barrier Reef off northeastern Australia.
-It lies approximately 620 km north-northwest of Cairns in Queensland, about 120 km east-northeast of Cape Grenville on the Cape York Peninsula.
+Raine Island is an island in the Shire of Cook in Queensland, Australia.
+It is 32 ha in total area situated on the outer edges of the Great Barrier Reef off northeastern Australia.
+It lies approximately 620 km north-northwest of Cairns, about 120 km east-northeast of Cape Grenville on the Cape York Peninsula.

 Raine Island is the site of the oldest European structure in tropical Australia, a stone beacon built in 1844, and harbours the world's largest remaining population of green turtles (Chelonia mydas).
 An important environmental icon, the island is totally protected from public access.

-It got its name from Captain Thomas Raine (1793–1860), the English mariner who discovered it.
+The island was named in 1924 by the Admiralty Hydrographer, after Captain Thomas Raine (1793–1860), the English captain of the Surrey who first reported the island.
+Raine later became one of the directors of the Bank of New South Wales and a prominent pastoralist in the Bathurst district.

 Geography

 Raine Island is a vegetated coral cay dominated by low herbaceous annual vegetation (Batianoff et al. 1993).
 The cay is composed of a central core of phosphate rock surrounded by sand and extensive fringing reefs.
 It lies just off the eastern edge of the continental shelf, next to a shipping channel known as the Raine Island Entrance and Pandora entrance.
 The entrance allows shipping to enter the water of the Great Barrier Reef.